alexander385/alexander385.github.io/_projects/8_project.md

     </div>
 </div>

-### Responding to the Russian War on Ukraine: Refugee Matchmaking and NFTs
+### Helping Ukrainian Refugees - Finding Homes and Raising Funds Through NFTs

 In **February 2022**, as the **Russian invasion** of Ukraine triggered a significant refugee crisis, the INOPIA Foundation identified an urgent need to support the influx of Ukrainian refugees seeking safety in Germany.
 Leveraging the technical expertise of our team and our prior experience with the INOPIA One JIRA infrastructure, we rapidly developed a matchmaking platform to connect Ukrainian refugees with local families willing to host them.